 Step 1: Remove all the plants from the tank

 The first step in this process is to remove all the plants from the tank.
 This is necessary because it will make it easier for you to add water and insert them into their new home.
 If you don’t remove them, they may get stuck in your filter.

 Filters are designed to remove impurities from the water.
 However, when they are taken out, the water can become cloudy and murky.

-However, we’re going to take it out anyway because it’s easier to clean without it.
+We’re going to take it out anyway because it’s easier to clean without it.

 Step 3: Remove any debris that may be stuck on the filter